tc39/proposal-compartments/2-virtual-module-source.md

       this.source = source;
       // Lexical analysis of a CommonJs module reveals the bindings
       // for named exports and invents bindings for imported namespace
+      // objects for every lexically evident require call with a string argument,
-      // objects, such that require just returns a property of the
+      // such that require just returns a property of the
-      // ESM internal namespace.
+      // ESM internal namespace to the already-linked imported module
+      // namespace.
       const { bindings, requires } = lexicallyAnalyzeCjs(source, url);
       this.bindings = bindings;
       this.#requires = requires;